marco-buratto/lampone-pi/README.md

-# Lampone Pi
+# Lampone Pi, the "qemu system"

-Live, readonly Debian arm64 port for the Raspberry Pi.
+Lampone Pi is a live Debian arm64 port for the Raspberry Pi.

-You can download the pre-built image from ...
+You can download the pre-built image from https://www.lamponepi.com/

-Here are the instructions on how to build your own arm64 Debian-based live image and then write the resulting ISO file onto a SD card so that it's compliant to be booted by a Raspberry Pi.
+Here are the instructions on how to build a Lampone Pi Debian-based live image and then write the resulting ISO file onto a SD card so that it's compliant to be booted by a Raspberry Pi.
 In order to simplify the building stage, a "qemu box" is used in this howto.

 ## qemu box